apiaxle/blog/_posts/2013-04-07-handy-git-tips-to-stop-you-getting-fired.md

 production where they shouldn't be.

-Say you want to edit `passwords.php` and for god's sake not check it in to `develop`. `.gitignore` won't do the trick because that's committed too, so then you risk someone forgetting about their valid edits of the file later.
-Here's a trick instead:
+Say you want to edit `passwords.php` and for god's sake not check it in to `develop`. `.gitignore` won't do the trick because the password file is tracked.
+Here are some aliases to help in this situation:

     assume   = update-index --assume-unchanged
     unassume = update-index --no-assume-unchanged